sandrich/bedrock-swarm/docs/index.md

 # Bedrock Swarm

 A powerful framework for building multi-agent systems using AWS Bedrock.
+This library helps you create, coordinate, and manage AI agents powered by state-of-the-art language models from AWS.

+## What is Bedrock Swarm?

+Bedrock Swarm simplifies the process of building AI applications using AWS Bedrock.
+Whether you're creating a single AI assistant or orchestrating multiple specialized agents, this framework provides the tools and structure you need.

+### Key Benefits

+- 🚀 **Easy to Get Started**: From installation to your first AI agent in minutes
+- 🔄 **Flexible & Extensible**: Build simple chatbots or complex multi-agent systems
+- 🛡️ **Production Ready**: Built-in error handling, monitoring, and best practices
+- 💰 **Cost Effective**: Efficient token usage and usage tracking

 ## Features